khush-i97/CityPulse/README.md

-# CityPulse: Smart City Traffic Prediction Pipeline
+# FlowSight: Smart City Traffic Prediction Pipeline

-CityPulse is a smart city traffic forecasting pipeline that simulates and predicts congestion patterns using real-time stream processing and machine learning.
+FlowSight is a smart city traffic forecasting pipeline that simulates and predicts congestion patterns using real-time stream processing and machine learning.
 This project is ideal for beginners looking to explore data engineering, PySpark, Kafka, and deployment with FastAPI.

 ## ✨ Project Highlights